https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 Here's what you should expect: imagine you've forgotten your password.
 Click on 'Forgot Password' to start the recovery.
 You'll be prompted to enter your phone number and request verification.

-If the application detects a recent SIM swap, a warning pops up: Warning!
-A recent SIM pairing change related to the User’s mobile account occurred.
+If the application detects a recent SIM swap, a warning pops up: “Warning!
+A recent SIM pairing change occurred for the User's mobile account.
 Proceed?"
-If you didn't initiate this swap, and you choose 'No, it wasn't me', it's a sign there might be fraud happening with your number.
+If you didn't initiate this swap and choose 'No, it wasn't me', it's a sign that there might be fraud with your number.
 This is your cue to check in with your mobile provider.

-Note: In the demonstration, you're prompted to confirm that you've swapped the SIM card, in a real-life scenario likely the user would be invited to directly contact the service provider for additional identity checks.
+Note: In the demonstration, you're prompted to confirm that you've swapped the SIM card; in a real-life scenario, the user would likely be invited to contact the service provider directly for additional identity checks.

 On the other hand, if you swapped your SIM and selected 'Yes, it was me,' the app uses the Verify API to send a verification code to your phone.
 Enter this code on the next screen and set a new password.
 Once that's done, you can use your new credentials to log into your simulated bank account.